 Folliculitis

-Folliculitis is a common rash-like superficial infection of the hair follicles.
-Follicles are the tiny cavities in the dermis layer of skin that surround the root of a hair.
-Some types are called hot tub folliculitis, razor bumps or barber’s itch.
+Folliculitis is a common rash caused by superficial inflammation and infection of the hair follicles.
+Follicles are the tiny cavities in the layer of skin that surround the root of a hair.
+Certain types are called hot tub rash, razor bumps, or barber's itch.

 Folliculitis Symptoms

 Folliculitis manifests as multiple small, red raised bumps or little white head pimples around hair follicles.
 These bumps or pimples are less than 5 mm in diameter.
-Folliculitis may be itchy and is frequently observed in areas of repeated shaving.
-It can occur almost anywhere on the skin, but it is most commonly found on the neck, thighs, buttocks, or armpits.
+Folliculitis may be itchy or painful.
+The bumps are frequently observed in areas of repeated shaving, although they can occur almost anywhere on the skin.
+They are most commonly found on the neck, thighs, buttocks, or armpits.
 Groups of several follicular lesions or extension of a lone follicular lesion into deeper portions of the skin may develop into an abscess (deep pimple) with pain and tenderness, and possible purulent discharge from the area.
 Severe folliculitis may rarely cause hair loss or scarring.

 Causes of Folliculitis

-Folliculitis may be caused by bacteria, fungus or irritants.
-A common case of bacterial folliculitis is the normal skin bacteria Staphylococcus aureus when it enters the hair follicle through shaving, friction, or a cut.
+Folliculitis may be caused by bacteria, fungus, or irritation.
+A common cause of bacterial folliculitis is the normal skin bacteria Staphylococcus aureus when it enters the hair follicle through shaving, friction, or a cut.
+Folliculitis can also occur from excessive sweating from exercise, working outside, or using a hot tub.

 Pseudomonas is another causative bacteria from inadequately chlorinated hot tubs, whirlpools, and swimming pools.